kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

    ```
    s2i-builder-docs/
-      Dockerfile - a standard Dockerfile to define the Builder Image
+      Dockerfile - a standard Dockerfile to define the Image Builder
-      Makefile - a script for testing and building the Builder Image
+      Makefile - a script for testing and building the Image Builder
       test/
-         run - a script that runs the application to test whether the Builder Image is working properly
+         run - a script that runs the application to test whether the Image Builder is working properly
          test-app/ - directory of the test application
       s2i/bin
          assemble - a script that builds the application
          run - a script that runs the application
-         usage - a script that prints the usage of the Builder Image
+         usage - a script that prints the usage of the Image Builder
    ```

 ### Step 2: Modify the Dockerfile

 A Dockerfile installs all of the necessary tools and libraries that are needed to build and run an application.
 This file will also copy the S2I scripts into the output image.

-Modify the Dockerfile as follows to define the Builder Image.
+Modify the Dockerfile as follows to define the Image Builder.

 #### Dockerfile